FISCO-BCOS/libzkg/README.md

 cd build
 cmake3 ..
 make
-#If success, demo is generated
+#If success, libzkg.a is generated
 ```